 Preparatory rounds CANNOT do a gait faster than a trot.
 If more than 3 strides of canter are seen in a round then you will receive a time penalty.

 You must only do the obstacles at a maximum pace of trot, otherwise a time penalty will be given.
-Canter is allowed in-between.
-(Note: if the course has a jump then canter over the jump is allowed).
+Canter is allowed but not required in-between.
+(Note: canter over the jump is allowed).

 How is this round scored?